cenpa/freqfit/README.md

 combined_datasets: # details of how we should attempt to combine datasets
   empty_ds: # name of the combined datasets
     costfunction: ExtendedUnbinnedNLL
-    model: legendfreqfit.models.mymodel # model for the combined group (must match the datasets being added for now)
+    model: freqfit.models.mymodel # model for the combined group (must match the datasets being added for now)
     model_parameters:
       a: a_empty_ds
       b: global_b